ilg-deprecated/arm-none-eabi-gcc-build/README-8.2.1-1.3.md

 bug fixes:

 - a patch was applied to binutils to fix the 32-bit objcopy bug
-- GDB was built the Git commit ad0f979c9 from 2019-01-29, to fix the LTO bugs [24145](https://sourceware.org/bugzilla/show_bug.cgi?id=24145)
+- GDB was built the Git commit ad0f979c9 from 2019-01-29, to fix the bugs affecting C++ LTO projects [24145](https://sourceware.org/bugzilla/show_bug.cgi?id=24145)

 ## Compatibility